 Our primary source of interest income is derived through interest earned on loans to high net worth individuals and their related commercial interests.
 Our senior lending and credit team consists of seasoned, experienced personnel and we believe that our officers are well versed in the types of lending in which we are engaged.
-Underwriting policies and decisions are managed centrally and the approval process is tiered based on loan size, making the process consistent, efficient and effective.
+Underwriting policies and decisions are managed centrally and the approval process is tiered based on loan size, making the process consistent, efficient, and effective.
 The management team and credit culture demands prudent, practical, and conservative approaches to all credit requests in compliance with the loan policy guidelines to ensure strong credit underwriting practices.

-In addition to originating loans for our own portfolio, we conduct mortgage banking activities in which we originate and sell, servicing-released, whole loans in the secondary market.
+In addition to originating loans for our own portfolio, we conduct mortgage banking activities in which we originate and sell servicing-released, whole loans in the secondary market.
 Our mortgage banking loan sale activities are primarily directed at originating single family mortgages that are priced and underwritten to conform to previously agreed-upon criteria before loan funding and are delivered to the investor shortly after funding.
-The level of future loan originations, loan sales and loan repayments depends on overall credit availability, the interest rate environment, the strength of the general economy, local real estate markets and the housing industry, and conditions in the secondary loan sale market.
+The level of future loan originations, loan sales, and loan repayments depends on overall credit availability, the interest rate environment, the strength of the general economy, local real estate markets and the housing industry, and conditions in the secondary loan sale market.
 The amount of gain or loss on the sale of loans is primarily driven by market conditions and changes in interest rates, as well as our pricing and asset liability management strategies.
-As of March 31, 2021 and December 31, 2020, we had mortgage loans held for sale of \$176.6 million and \$161.8 million, respectively, in residential mortgage loans we originated.
-Loan balances include the impacts of PPP and the Branch Acquisition.
+As of June 30, 2021 and December 31, 2020, we had mortgage loans held for sale of \$48.6 million and \$161.8 million, respectively, in residential mortgage loans we originated.

-As of March 31, 2021, the Company has \$190.5 million in PPP loans outstanding with \$3.1 million in remaining fees to be recognized.
+As of June 30, 2021, the Company has \$103.1 million in PPP loans outstanding with \$2.1 million in remaining fees to be recognized.
 The remaining fees represent the net amount of the fees from the SBA for participation in the PPP less the loan origination costs on these loans.
-The current amortization of this income is being recognized over a two or five year period, based on the PPP loan terms.
-If the loan receives partial forgiveness, the income related to the unforgiven balance is amortized over a five year period, regardless of original loan terms.
+The current amortization of this income is being recognized over a two or five-year period, based on the PPP loan terms.
+If the loan receives partial forgiveness, the income related to the unforgiven balance is amortized over the remaining life of the loan based on the term in the note, which is five years for most PPP loans.
 If a loan receives full forgiveness from the SBA, the remaining income will be recognized upon receipt of the funds from the SBA.
-As of March 31, 2021, the Company had submitted loans with original loan amounts of \$155.1 million to the SBA for forgiveness and had received forgiveness on 499 loans totaling \$84.7 million.
+As of June 30, 2021, the Company had submitted loans with original loan amounts of \$202.7 million to the SBA for forgiveness and had received forgiveness on 722 loans totaling \$177.4 million.